csmart/ansible-role-virt-infra/README.md

 You can create private NAT libvirt networks on the KVM host and then put VMs on any number of them.
-Guests can use those libvirt networks or _existing_ bridge devices (e.g. br0) on the KVM host (this won't create bridges on the host, but it will check that the bridge interface exists).
+Guests can use those libvirt networks or _existing_ bridge devices (e.g. br0) and Open vSwitch (OVS) bridge on the KVM host (this won't create bridges on the host, but it will check that the bridge interface exists).

 This supports various distros and uses their qcow2 [cloud images](#guest-cloud-images) for convenience (although you could use your own